 4. Gather and organize all your bankruptcy discharge and schedule documents, recent pay stubs, two years of tax returns and other paperwork that lenders will want to see proof of.

 5. Compare lenders and loan types carefully following the minimum bankruptcy waiting periods.
-Tayne says some lenders, often smaller ones, are more willing to work with borrowers who went through a bankruptcy, so it pays to shop around.
+Tayne says some lenders, often smaller ones, are more willing to work with borrowers who went through a bankruptcy, so it pays to shop around for the best mortgage rate.

 “Look at rates among as many lenders as you can,” Selita says.
 “Once your credit is pulled for a loan inquiry, you actually have 30 days to apply for competitive rates without there being any additional negative impact on your credit score.”